This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-MONA museum, the Museum of Old and New Art, has been billed as the place that revitalized Hobart and put it high up on the must see destination list of Tasmania in Australia.
+MONA Museum, or the Museum of Old and New Art, has been billed as the place that revitalized Hobart and put it high up on the must-see destination list of Tasmania in Australia.

-I’m not one for art galleries or museums so wasn’t sure that it would wow me.
-I was more interested in the winery and brewery attached and the photos of people lazing around on bean bags with beautiful river views that I always see of MONA.
+I was more interested in the winery and off site brewery attached and the photos of people lazing around on bean bags with beautiful river views that I always see of MONA.

 The weather wasn’t helping out so much, but the sheep seats did.
 Kalyra and Savannah were instantly put into the right joyful mood to enter an art gallery with.

-It made the experience inside the gallery that more special, walking down into the cavernous depths to be confronted by graphic images, ones that caused you to dig a little dipper into your though recesses, and those that were a little more playful.
+It made the experience inside the gallery that more special, walking down into the cavernous depths to be confronted by graphic images, ones that caused you to dig a little deeper into your thought recesses, and those that were a little more playful.

 The MONA museum is not just about standing there and staring at a painting on the wall, hoping to get a chance to read what it’s about or figure it out yourself.
 You’re a part of the experience as you move through.